nhoizey/nicolas-hoizey.com/src/notes/2020/08/19/1/index.md

 ---
 date: 2020-08-19 12:27:21 +02:00
-tags: [opensource, GitHub]
+tags: [Hacktoberfest, opensource, GitHub]
 ---

-Join #hacktoberfest in October, a monthlong celebration of #opensource, to help with useful Pull Requests on opensource projects hosted on #GitHub, and earn a limited edition T-shirt!
+Join #Hacktoberfest in October, a monthlong celebration of #opensource, to help with useful Pull Requests on opensource projects hosted on #GitHub, and earn a limited edition T-shirt!

 https://hacktoberfest.digitalocean.com/